 Instructions

-- Add salt to the egg mixture and mix well until combined.
+- Add the salt and mix well.

-- Brush the ramekins with oil.
+- Brush the ramekins with oil and coat with sugar.

-- In a clean mixing bowl, beat the egg whites with a hand mixer until stiff peaks form.
+- In a clean bowl, beat the egg whites with a hand mixer until stiff peaks form.

-- Bake in the preheated oven at 175°C (350°F) for 45 minutes, or until the top is golden brown and set, and the center is slightly jiggly.
+- Bake at 350°F (175°C) for 45 minutes, until golden brown and just set in the center.

 Notes